National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ![An example of the N3C-specific `manifest` table.
-This table provides information about data partners, such as their source common data model (`cdm_name`), whether they pre-shift dates (see @sec-cycle), and when their last submission was.](images/access/fig-access-030-manifest.png){#fig-access-030-manifest fig-alt="An example of the N3C-specific `manifest` table."}
+This table provides information about data partners, such as their source common data model (`cdm_name`), whether they pre-shift dates (see @sec-cycle), and when their last submission was.](images/access/fig-access-030-manifest.png){#fig-access-030-manifest fig-alt="An example of the N3C-specific `manifest` table"}

 ### PPRL Data {#sec-access-background-pprl}